 Introducing Vancouver Island

-While Victoria itself – the history-wrapped BC capital that's stuffed with attractions – is the first port of call for many, it should never be the only place you visit here.
-Food and wine fans will enjoy weaving through the verdant Comox Valley farm region; outdoor activity enthusiasts shouldn't miss the surf-loving Tofino & around; and those who fancy remote forested beaches far from the madding crowds should make straight for the North Vancouver Island region, an undiscovered gem that's among the most rewarding wilderness areas in BC.
+While Victoria itself – the history-wrapped BC capital that's stuffed with attractions – is the first port of call for many, it should not be the only place you visit here.
+Food and wine fans will enjoy weaving through the verdant Cowichan Valley farm region; those craving a laid-back, family-friendly enclave should hit the twin seaside towns of Parksville and Qualicum; outdoor-activity enthusiasts shouldn't miss the surf-loving west-coast area; and those who fancy remote backcountry far from the madding crowds should make for the north island region, an undiscovered gem that's among BC's most rewarding wilderness areas.